 Life was good.
-We had moved into the little hut in the jungle and were quite friendly with our landlords.
-Although we seldom saw her husband, the lady would come over and motion that she would like a beedie.
-Donna would happily pull a couple out of the pack and smoke one with her.
-They talked and talked, neither speaking the language of the other.
-But they laughed and seemed to understand as they told each other stories of the day.
+We had moved into “Om House” in the jungle and were quite friendly with our landlords.
+Although we seldom saw her husband, Sukuru, Showme would come over and smoke a beedie with Donna.
+They talked and laughed as they told each other stories of the day.
 And there were always plenty of stories to tell.
 Sometimes it was easier to tell some stories to someone who didn’t actually understand what you were saying!
 Yet, I’m sure she heard a version of this one.

 Rule #1, Don’t Panic

-Everybody was calm, paying little attention, as the five or six police officers entered the shop and looked around.
+Everybody was calm, paying little attention to them, as the five or six police officers entered the shop and looked around.
 The carrom game continued, and chai was ordered.
 One policeman pointed at a small duffle bag.
 “Who’s bag is this?”